 • Syria: From August-October 2013, Cure Violence worked with American Islamic Congress (AIC) and FREE Syria to train 133 Syrians on our general approach as well as some key skills (conflict mediation, behavior norm change, mapping violence).
 Seventy percent of respondents to the post-training survey indicated that they had already had the opportunity to use the training to interrupt violence in their home towns inside Syria within three months of the training.

-• Israel/Palestine: Cure Violence has hired a full-time Atlas Fellow from Ramallah who begins work this month.
+• Israel/Palestinian territories: Cure Violence has hired a full-time Atlas Fellow from Ramallah who begins work this month.

 • Cape Town (Hanover Park), South Africa: With funding provided by the local city council, Cure Violence’s local partner, Violence Prevention through Urban Upgrades (VPUU), opened its first program site in January, 2013.
 The site currently has 12 staff working in the target area; the program has been extremely successful in reducing shootings and killings and will double in program size to cover an additional target area this month.
 To date, the staff has interrupted more than 400 conflicts, worked on over 30 “group level “ interventions, launched a number public education campaigns, and continues to hold community events addressed at community norm change.